aartikash/musings/_posts/2019-09-04-What-sort-of-people-do-I-like-to-surround-myself-with?.md

 Original publish date: 2019-09-05

 This helped me remember why i enjoy research.
-Thank you old Aarti.
+Thank you old Aarti from current Aarti.

 I feel I should have asked this before.
 The answer is not too difficult.
 It was right in front of me, but blinded by the things I wanted to achieve and the things the materialistic world put out in front of me, I never asked this question before.